asyncgui/asynctkinter/README.md

 ### threading

-`asynctkinter` doesn't have any I/O primitives like Trio and asyncio do, thus threads are the only way to perform them without blocking the main-thread:
+`asynctkinter` doesn't have any I/O primitives unlike Trio and asyncio do, thus threads may be the best way to perform them without blocking the main thread:

 ```python
 from concurrent.futures import ThreadPoolExecuter